Earned It: Background

 The Weeknd was involved in the project very early on.
 Tom Mackay, a manager at Republic Records, explained: "He worked on a number of songs for a number of scenes.
 Some were working and some weren't, but he just kept at it, and kept at it, and kept at it.
 In the end, he wrote 'Earned It' and it's the biggest song of his career to date.
 It's the only song that's in the movie twice".
 Director Sam Taylor-Johnson said the Weeknd's voice is instantly seductive, which fit the film perfectly.
 The singer agreed saying the film and his music is like "a match made in heaven".
 An alternative version of the single, with a new slightly long intro, was later included in the Weeknd's album Beauty Behind the Madness (2015).

 Composition

 "Earned It" is a chamber pop and R&B song.
 It is written in the key of D minor with a slow tempo of 40 beats per minute (Largo) in 6/8 time.
 There is an alternation between the chords Gm7 and Dm7, and Tesfaye's vocals span two octaves from D3 to D5.

 Critical reception

+Critics praised "Earned It" upon release, with Mitchell Bozzetto of Renowned for Sound writing, "Tesfaye definitely has one of the best modern day R&B voices and it certainly shows in this track, his pitch and tone are spot on which makes this a soothing listen."
+Tom Breihan of Stereogum wrote, "With its streaking, soundtracky strings, "Earned It" almost sounds like it could come from one of the '80s erotic thrillers that clearly inspired Fifty Shades.
+It's not a great Weeknd song, but it's a pretty interesting career move.

+Andrew Ryce of Pitchfork praised the Weeknd's vocals but said that the song is "kind of icky".
+Kitty Empire of The Guardian called the song "a genre curveball that nevertheless sat comfortably with the Weeknd’s depraved brand identity, cultivated over three mixtapes."

-Unlike the film, "Earned It" received critical acclaim.
-Rolling Stone ranked the song at number 39 on its year-end list to find the 50 best songs of 2015; the Weeknd appears an additional two times on this list with his following singles, "The Hills" and "Can't Feel My Face".
+Rolling Stone ranked the song at number 39 on its "50 best songs of 2015" list: "The 50 Shades of Grey soundtrack proved Abel Tesfaye's ideal entree into the pop mainstream, though here he eschewed S&M to instead focus on the bottom line, lending his liquid falsetto to the role of affectionate sugar daddy."